 \section{Introduction and summary of the main results}

-Let $\{B_t\}_{t\ge 0}$ be a standard Brownian motion and $p$ be an integer greater than $1$.
-For any deterministic and symmetric function $f\in L^2(\R_+^p,\lambda_p)$ ($\lambda_p$ stands for $p$-dimensional Lebesgue measure), let $I_p(f)$ be the $p^{\text{th}}$ multiple Wiener-It\^{o} integral of $f$ with respect to $\{B_t\}_{t\ge 0}$ (see \cite{Nu-book} for a precise definition).
-The vector space spanned by all the multiple integrals of order $p$ is called the $p^{\text{th}}$ Wiener chaos.
-A fundamental result of stochastic calculus, customarily called the \textit{Wiener-It\^{o} decomposition}, asserts that any square integrable functional of $\{B_t\}_{t\ge 0}$ can be uniquely expanded as an orthogonal sum of multiple Wiener-It\^{o} integrals.
-As such, the study of the properties of multiple Wiener-It\^{o} integrals becomes a central topic of research in modern stochastic analysis and a great part of the so-called \textit{Malliavin calculus} (see e.g. \cite{Nu-book,n-p}) relies on it.
+Let $\{B_t\}_{t\ge0}$ be a standard Brownian motion and $p$ be an integer greater than $1$.
+For any deterministic and symmetric function $f\in L^2(\R_+^p,\lambda_p)$ ($\lambda_p$ stands for $p$-dimensional Lebesgue measure), let $I_p(f)$ be the $p{\mathrm{th}}$ multiple Wiener--It\^{o} integral of $f$ with respect to $\{B_t\}_{t\ge0}$ (see \cite{Nu-book} for a precise definition).
+The vector space spanned by all the multiple integrals of order $p$ is called the $p{\mathrm{th}}$ Wiener chaos.
+A fundamental result of stochastic calculus, customarily called the \textit{Wiener--It\^{o} decomposition}, asserts that any square integrable functional of $\{B_t\}_{t\ge0}$ can be uniquely expanded as an orthogonal sum of multiple Wiener--It\^{o} integrals.
+As such, the study of the properties of multiple Wiener--It\^{o} integrals becomes a central topic of research in modern stochastic analysis and a great part of the so-called \textit{Malliavin calculus} (see, e.g., \cite{Nu-book,n-p}) relies on it.

-The following result, nowadays known as the \textit{fourth moment Theorem}, yields an effective criterion of central convergence for a given sequence of multiple Wiener-It\^{o} integrals of a fixed order. \begin{thm}(Nualart-Peccati \cite{n-p-05}) Let $p \ge 2$ and $f_n$ be a sequence of symmetric elements of $L^2(\R_+^p,\lambda_p)$.
-Assume $X_n=I_p(f_n)$ verifies $ \E\left[X_n^2\right]\to1$.
-Then, as $n \to \infty$,
+The following result, nowadays known as the \textit{fourth moment theorem}, yields an effective criterion of central convergence for a given sequence of multiple Wiener--It\^{o} integrals of a fixed order. \begin{thm}[(Nualart--Peccati \cite{n-p-05})] Let $p \ge2$ and $f_n$ be a sequence of symmetric elements of $L^2(\R _+^p,\lambda_p)$.
+Assume $X_n=I_p(f_n)$ verifies $ \E [X_n^2 ]\to1$.
+Then, as $n \to\infty$,

 \end{thm}

 The main goal of this article is to show that the above theorem is a particular case of a more general phenomenon.
 This is the content of the next theorem.